-The right frequency for the best, safe range
+The optimal frequency for safe and effective communication

-Anyone who works with transmitters and receivers will sooner or later have to deal with the concept of ‘frequencies’.
-What exactly are frequencies, how are they applied, which frequency should you choose in which situation and how do we ensure secure communication?
+Anyone who works with radio transmitters and receivers will eventually have to familiarize themselves with the concept of ‘frequencies’.
+What exactly are radio frequencies, how are they applied, which frequency should be chosen for specific situations, and how can we ensure secure communication?

-Equipments communicate wirelessly with each other via sound waves.
-This technique is used on land, at sea and though air.
-These sound waves are actually air vibrations and the number of vibrations per second is indicated by: ‘frequency.’
-A frequency of 433 MHz therefore means 433 million vibrations per second.
-Tele Radio uses frequencies for its industrial radio controls.
+Frequencies are the basis of wireless communication between equipment using sound waves.
+This technique is employed on land, at sea, and in the air.
+Sound waves are essentially vibrations, and the number of vibrations per second is referred to as “frequency.”
+For instance, a frequency of 433 MHz represents 433 million vibrations per second.
+Tele Radio utilizes frequencies for its industrial radio controls.

 Which frequency should I choose?